sevyharris/MonteCoffee/documentation/examples/acceleration.rst

 In :program:`MonteCoffee` three different time acceleration schemes are implemented.
 All of them are based on the super-basin hopping concept, e.g. explained here: `Generalized temporal acceleration scheme` (:ref:`Dybeck et al <literature>`).
-Best, one can picture this form of time acceleration in the following way: While executing reactions a super-basin :math:`S` is explored.
+One can picture this form of time acceleration in the following way: While executing reactions a super-basin :math:`S` is explored.
 The already explored region is called :math:`S_A` and the region to be explored, :math:`S_B`.
 The explored area is extended while executing reversible reactions.
-The whole super-basin :math:`S` can be left up-on executing a non reversible reaction, belonging to :math:`S_N`.
+The whole super-basin :math:`S` can be left upon executing a non reversible reaction, belonging to :math:`S_N`.
 The scaling is based on the average time needed to exit the current super-basin :math:`S`.
 The following picture visualizes the described super-basin 'hopping'.
 On the left side, the super-basin :math:`S` is shown and how it is exited, entering a new super-basin :math:`S'` on the right side, by an event belonging to :math:`S_N`.

 .. image:: ../images/visualization_superbasin.pdf